Advanced Verify mode

-Run a structured 10-step forensic verification on a file, a certificate PDF, a SHA-256 hash, an attestation id, or a text excerpt.
+Run a structured 10-step forensic verification on a file, a certificate PDF, a SHA-256 hash, or an attestation id.
 The pipeline produces a deterministic, byte-identical Verification Report (PDF + JSON) suitable for legal, audit, and forensic use.

 Provide the input to verify